Getting your first underwater DSLR / Mirrorless

 Today there are a lot of options available for shooting underwater.
 Many prefer shooting with a GoPro or Waterproof all-around cameras which are terrific and great fun!
-But lets face it – when it comes to professional photography, high end optics and good low light capability are a must such that can only be found in DSLR’s or similar mirrorless cameras.
+But lets face it – when it comes to professional photography, high end optics and good low light capability are a must such that can only be found in interchangeable lens cameras – DSLR’s or mirrorless cameras.

 It is clear why many choose a compact system.
 It’s cheaper, much easier to carry around, and most of us don’t dive in our backyards… It produces good quality photos and video.
 It’s much easier to handle and operate BUT eventually, when you progress with underwater photography and get past the initial enthusiasm of “Look at me!
 I’m taking pictures underwater!”, you realize that your gear is limiting you and in order to get the shots you really want, you need a DSLR.

-The first thing that I want to emphasize, is that getting a dSLR does not guarantee good photos!
+The first thing that I want to emphasize, is that getting a dSLR or mirrorless camera does not guarantee good photos!
 It really is the photographer that makes the shot.
-You need to be highly familiar with your dSLR above water to actually be able to control it underwater.
+You need to be highly familiar with your dSLR above water to actually be able to control it well underwater.
 Remember that underwater is probably the most challenging environment for photography and there is no room for error.

-Important to note that mirrorless cameras are becoming extremely popular nowadays and being very similar to dSLR, they entail many of the advantages while being more travel friendly.
-As such, many of this article also applies to these new type of cameras.
+Important to note that mirrorless cameras are rapidly taking the place of dSLRs, becoming extremely popular among underwater photographers as they entail many of the advantages while being more travel friendly.
+As such, this article also applies to mirrorless as well, but I may occasionally be using the term dSLR for the sake of simplicity.

 That being said, let’s get down to business: